Lincoln Square, Manhattan

 Lincoln Square is the name of both a square and the surrounding neighborhood on the Upper West Side of Manhattan in New York City.
 Lincoln Square is centered on the intersection of Broadway and Columbus Avenue, between West 65th and 66th streets.
 The neighborhood is bounded by Columbus and Amsterdam avenues to the east and west, and 66th and 63rd streets to the north and south, respectively.
 However, the term can be extended to refer to the neighborhood between 59th and 72nd streets.
-It is bounded by Hell's Kitchen, Riverside South, Central Park, and the Upper West Side proper.
+It is bounded by Hell's Kitchen, Riverside South, Central Park, and the rest of the Upper West Side.
 The Walt Disney Company’s New York City campus was located here, including ABC News, ESPN, Hulu, and studios for WABC-TV.